 We understand that starting school is a special time in your child's life.
 We want the transition into school to be as positive as possible.
-We have an extensive transition programme involving school visits, a Teddy Bears' Picnic or similar activity, parents meeting in June and September, parent child school dinner, a two day summer programme to let you and your child become familiar with our school.
+We have an extensive transition programme involving School/Home/Nursery Visits, P1 Assembly, Class Visits, Parent Presentation, Learning Pack, and P7 'Buddy Postcard' to let you and your child become familiar with our school.